skysheng7/docker-vscode-cursor/README.md

 # docker-vscode

+This tutorial guides you through using VS Code Dev Containers within VS Code or Cursor.
+The setup process is virtually identical for both editors, so you can follow these instructions regardless of which one you prefer.

 ## Prerequisites

 This tutorial assumes you have:
 - Created a `environment.yml` and `conda-lock.yml` for your project
-- Installed Docker and VS Code
+- Installed Docker, VS Code or Cursor
 - Familiarity with conda, conda-lock, and Docker containers

 If you need to review these concepts, please refer to: